 7.3.a.1.
-For a designated facility set forth in paragraph 7.2.a.1 subject to the emissions guidelines as promulgated on September 15, 1997, the requirements listed in Table 18-1A, except as provided in subdivision 7.3.b;
+For a designated facility set forth in paragraph 7.2.a.1 subject to the emissions guidelines, the requirements listed below in Table 45-18A, except as provided in subdivision 7.3.b;

 7.3.a.2.
-For a designated facility set forth in paragraph 7.2.a.1 subject to the emissions guidelines as amended on October 6, 2009, the requirements listed in Table 18-1B, except as provided in subdivision 7.3.b;
+For a designated facility set forth in paragraph 7.2.a.1 subject to the emissions guidelines, the requirements listed in Table 45-18B, except as provided in subdivision 7.3.b;

 7.3.a.3.
-For a designated facility set forth in paragraph 7.2.a.2, the more stringent of the requirements listed in Table 18-1B and Table 1A of 40 CFR Part 60, Subpart Ec, as amended October 6, 2009.
+For a designated facility set forth in paragraph 7.2.a.2, the more stringent of the requirements listed in Table 45-18B and Table 1A of 40 CFR part 60, subpart Ec.

 7.3.b.
 The owner or operator of any small HMIWI unit constructed on or before June 20, 1996, which is located more than 50 miles from the boundary of the nearest Standard Metropolitan Statistical Area and which burns less than 2,000 pounds per week of hospital waste and medical/infectious waste shall comply with emissions limits in paragraphs 7.3.b.1 and 7.3.b.2, as applicable.
-The 2,000 lb/week limitation does not apply during performance tests.
+The 2,000 pounds per week limitation does not apply during performance tests.

 7.3.b.1.
-For a designated facility under paragraph 7.2.a.1 subject to the emissions guidelines as promulgated on September 15, 1997, the requirements listed in Table 18-2A; and
+For a designated facility under paragraph 7.2.a.1 subject to the emissions guidelines, the requirements listed in Table 45-18C; and

 7.3.b.2.
-For a designated facility under paragraph 7.2.a.1 subject to the emissions guidelines as amended on October 6, 2009, the requirements listed in Table 18-2B.
+For a designated facility under paragraph 7.2.a.1 subject to the emissions the requirements listed in Table 45-18D.